-Seasonal climatology: Annual mean distribution and variability
+3.1.1.
+Annual mean distribution and variability

-The spatial distributions of the annual mean SST, SAL, ΔO_2 , and %T in SMB are illustrated in Figure 3.
-Annual mean SST varies between 16.6°C and 17.5°C with the highest values observed in the southern inshore part of SMB and the lowest SST found in the northern part, a few kilometers offshore (see also Table 4 for mean values).
-Annual mean salinity is relatively uniform across the entire Bay, with values close to 33.40, except for a zone of low salinity along the coast with the lowest values found near the mouth of Ballona Creek.
-The annual mean oxygen anomaly shows a substantial supersaturation across the entire SMB with values between +16 to +28 μmol L-1 (equivalent to a relative supersaturation of 6 to 11%).
-The spatial distribution of the annual mean ΔO_2 reveals generally higher values in the nearshore region, except for the very inshore region in the southern part of the Bay, and lower supersaturations in the deep central part of SMB.
-The annual mean transmissivity (%T) in SMB is medium to high, with values between 66% in the inshore region, tapering off to values above 85% offshore.
+The spatial distributions of the annual mean SST, SAL, ΔO_2 , and Tr in SMB are illustrated in Fig. 3.
+Annual mean SST varies between $16.6^{\circ}C$ and $17.5^{\circ}C$ with the highest values observed in the southern inshore part of SMB and the lowest SST found in the northern part a few kilometers offshore (see also Table 4 for mean values).
+Annual mean salinity is relatively uniform across the entire Bay with values close to 33.40, except for a zone of low salinity along the coast with the lowest values found near the mouth of Ballona Creek.
+The annual mean oxygen anomaly shows a substantial supersaturation across the entire SMB with values between +16 and $+28 \,\mu mol \, l^{-1}$ (equivalent to a relative supersaturation of 6-11%).
+The spatial distribution of the annual mean ΔO_2 reveals generally higher values in the nearshore region, except for the very inshore region in the southern part of the Bay, and lower supersaturations in the central deep part of SMB.
+The annual mean transmissivity (Tr) in SMB is medium to high with values between 66% in the inshore region tapering off to values above 85% offshore.

-Figure 4 illustrates the spatial distribution of the standard deviation (SD) around the annual mean of SST, SAL, ΔO_2 , and, %T in SMB.
-Maximum variability of SST, SAL, and %T occurs in a narrow zone near the shore.
+Fig. 4 illustrates the spatial distribution of the standard deviation (SD) around the annual mean of SST, SAL, ΔO_2 , and Tr in SMB.
+Maximum variability of SST, SAL, and Tr occurs in a narrow zone near the shore.
 In the case of ΔO_2 , the zone of high variability is much wider and more irregular.